Skip to main content

 Can be a lucky spot at a very low tide, more active in darkness than daylight.
 Hides out in crevices during the day.

 Did you know...
 Lobsters actually have four antennae.
-A larger, longer pair used for touch and navigation, as well as a short pair (Antennules) covered in fine hairs, crucial for smelling (detecting chemical signals).
+A larger, longer pair used for touch and navigation, as well as a short pair (antennules) covered in fine hairs, crucial for smelling (detecting chemical signals).

-Key facts about Common (European) lobsters
+Key facts

 Female lobsters carry between 5,000 - 40,000 fertilised eggs on their legs for around 12 months, to protect them from predators before they hatch.